greystate/Greystate-XSLT-Helpers/README.md

 ## Installation

-There's an installable package in the works but for now, here's how you should install the helpers:
+There's an installable package in the works, but for now, here's how you should install the helpers:

 * Grab all of the files in the `dist` folder and put them alongside your other XSLT files (i.e., the `xslt` folder if you're using Umbraco).